-4.18 Defining grid parameters for a colvar
+4.21 Defining grid parameters for a colvar

 Many algorithms require the definition of two boundaries and a bin width for each colvar, which are necessary to compute discrete "states" for a collective variable's otherwise continuous values.
 The following keywords define these parameters for a specific variable, and will be used by all bias that refer to that variable unless otherwise specified.
+Some of these parameters can be set directly within a bias configuration by inserting a grid block (6.1).

-lowerBoundary - Lower boundary of the colvar
+• lowerBoundary - Lower boundary of the colvar